JoelAyuba/C-Programming-Exercise-Seven-Segment-Digital-Clock-Simulator-/README.md

 # C-Programming-Exercise-Seven-Segment-Digital-Clock-Simulator-

+# Academic Integrity Note: This code was developed as an individual assignment for the University of Birmingham (School of Engineering).
+It relies strictly on techniques discussed in lectures, labs, and the official study guide.

 ## Overview
 This repository contains the C source code for **Exercise B** of the Computing for Engineers Assessed Lab 1.
 The program simulates the behavior of a digital clock constructed from four seven-segment LED displays.
 It reads a 24-hour clock time from the user, validates it, and dynamically calculates the specific electronic segments that must be activated to display the digits `1`, `2`, and `3`.